 Enter notes to provide context for time data

 Remember, a tool promising to save you time does not necessarily use automation.
-Many time tracking tools that claim to be automated are actually just simplifying UI navigation – making time logging slightly easier to manage, but essentially keeping it manual.
+Many time tracking tools that claim to be automated actually just simplify certain manual tasks.
+Don't be fooled – a nicely-designed start button doesn't make manual timers any more efficient or easy to manage.